Naval Reserve Officers Training Corps (NROTC): Navy and Marine Corps Options

 - Required summer training experiences

-If you complete NROTC and meet all standards, you graduate and commission as an ensign in the Navy or a second lieutenant in the Marine Corps.
+If you finish NROTC and meet all the requirements, you’ll graduate and become an ensign in the Navy or a second lieutenant in the Marine Corps.
+NROTC is one of the main ways people become Navy and Marine Corps officers, so it’s a popular path for those who want to serve as officers.

 Navy and Marine Corps Options in NROTC